Skip to main content

 Upscaling (2×)Very good

 Recovers genuine detail from low-resolution scans.
 Best with 300+ DPI source files.
+Use it after repair, and only after colorizing if you decide the monochrome photo really benefits from color.

-Face enhancement (mild blur)Very good
+Face enhancement (mild blur)Subtle

 ColorizationGood

 Produces plausible color.
 Best on outdoor scenes, portraits, and group photos.
 Not historically precise.
+May occasionally produce muted or unnatural tones — always compare and re-run if needed.

 Tear & crease repairGood